rehan606/Telegram-Bot-n8n/README.md

 Voice file → **OpenAI Whisper** → Extracted text.

 ### 3️⃣ AI Agent Processing
-Extracted or typed user text is processed using OpenAI Chat model with custom system instructions.
+Extracted or typed user text is processed using the OpenAI Chat model with custom system instructions.

 ### 4️⃣ Response Delivery
-Bot sends a structured, professional reply back to the Telegram user.
+The bot sends a structured, professional reply back to the Telegram user.

 ---